Chanarin/apriori-recommendation-engine/README.md

 *   Add Scrutinizer
 *   Add StyleCI
 *   Promote the API beta version for testing and collaboration
-*   Deploy a beta version of the API and try it out
+*   Deploy a beta version of the API and try it out - you can hit the API at [http://arera-test.us-west-2.elasticbeanstalk.com/](http://arera-test.us-west-2.elasticbeanstalk.com)

 # Notice: